Types of Medicare Advantage

 - Travel Considerations: If you travel frequently, examine the plan's coverage area and policies regarding out-of-network care.

 By evaluating these factors, you can select a Medicare Advantage plan that suits your healthcare needs and lifestyle.
+If you later decide your plan isn't the right fit, you can learn how to switch from Medicare Advantage to Medigap.
 Review your options during the Medicare Advantage enrollment period, and consider working with a local Medicare agent who can walk you through the plans available in your area.